dustdustinthewind/IntralismQoLMod/README.md

 - Improved Editor-zoom controls (more fidelity and removed unneded ranges)

 ### Working on
-- Copy/Paste Bug (Copy/paste functions are unchanged, what could be affecting this? how are my changes be fucking with it?)
+- Copy/Paste Bug (Copy/paste functions are unchanged, what could be affecting this? how are my changes be fucking with it? findNearestEvent changes? idk why but i could see taht)
 - Readd the editor audio waveform as a toggleable setting
 - Increase accuracy of audio waveform (and/or allow users to select accuracy. ~~This will increase the time it takes for a waveform to load, could look into saving the data through caching or other means~~ no oxy is just bad at coding, this should actually *decrease* the time it takes to generate the waveform.)